-Students that study in different languages of instruction and are from the primary schools that are covered by the project hung out together and participated in interesting digital activities as a part of the school clubs.
+Students that study in different languages of instruction and are from the project primary schools hung out together and participated in interesting digital activities as a part of the school clubs.
 These activities happen within the Strengthening Multi-ethnic Cooperation in Municipalities Project supported by Pestalozzi Children’s Foundation.

 Due to the crisis caused by COVID-19, numerous initiatives continue to be implemented through digital platforms and tools.
 Through a mutual collaboration, the students manage to make creative products and to research topics that interest them.